 This ancestry report provides users their ancient admixture.
 It breaks up users’ ancient ancestry into Hunter-gatherers, First Farmers, Steppe pastoralists, Indigenous Americans, West African, East Asian, and South Asian.
 This is done by comparing user samples with ancient DNA samples.

 The report also describes the typical physical characteristics of these groups, such as hair, eye, and skin color.
 Additionally, you can learn about the migration history of each group through stories and maps.
-This allows you to feel emotionally connected to your ancestors and brings their experiences to life.

 Review of Genomelink Personalized Nutrition Advice ($24)

 To generate this report, users first complete a questionnaire on their food and health habits.
 The results of this questionnaire are then combined with DNA analysis.